BasicWolf/archived-kaylee/doc/firststeps.rst

 should generate `t` and `t2` with identical data, so that the computation results of `t` and `t2` are also the same.

+The client-side of the project contains the code which actually solves the given tasks (see :ref:`clientapi`).
+To keep things simple all communication is done via JSON.

 Global Settings and Kaylee objects
 ----------------------------------